scottish-government-design-system/designsystem.gov.scot/get-started/analytics.md

 * [Sign in to Bing Webmaster Tools using a shared email account](https://www.bing.com/toolbox/webmaster)
 * Add your domain.
 Note: it’s often best to start with the root domain (without the www.) e.g. `https://twitter.com`
 * Submit a link to your XML sitemap - this is normally found at `yoursite.com/sitemap.xml`
 * You’ll be presented with 3 verification options.
-Our recommended method is to use the “add CNAME record to DNS” option.
+Our recommended method is to use the 'add CNAME record to DNS' option.
 You’ll be presented with a string of characters used by Bing for confirmation that you are the owner/admin of the site in question.
 Follow the instructions to create a text record in the zone file, or have your DNS provider do this for you if you have a managed service.
-* Once applied, you may have to wait a short period of time for the change to fully propagate (due to caching and TTL (“time to live”) before clicking the “Verify” button.
+* Once applied, you may have to wait a short period of time for the change to fully propagate due to caching and TTL ('time to live') before clicking the 'Verify' button.
 * Bing sees http and https versions of your site separately, as with www. and non-www. versions - repeat for all combinations of your site
 * There is no way via Bing to set your preferred version of your site - instead you must set up your www. to redirect to non-www. on your server and via your sitemaps and canonicalisation.
 It’s important that you choose a consistent approach for displaying your domain within search engines and make sure it’s mirrored in your site configuration through canonicalisation and also ensuring that your site is configured to display/redirect to the default version, no matter what version a user types/clicks.
 Further reading: [canonicalisation](https://moz.com/learn/seo/canonicalization) and [redirection/rewrites](https://moz.com/blog/url-rewrites-and-301-redirects-how-does-it-all-work).